-Combine cultures with tea cup cake toppers #Reception Advice#cake topper#multicultural#steal-this-idea#tea August 7 | Guest post by Sadie Lorraine Victorian tea cup and a Japanese tea cup.
+Combine cultures with tea cup cake toppers #Reception Advice#cake topper#multicultural#steal-this-idea#tea August 7 2013 | Guest post by Sadie Lorraine Victorian tea cup and a Japanese tea cup.
 Many couples in the modern world don't come from exactly the same background, or the same town.
 Right?
 Some meet their beloved abroad, one native, and one from another continent.
 Therefore, many weddings nowadays try to effortlessly blend two totally different cultures; this, obviously, can be hard.
 However, I recently had a great idea on how to blend two seemingly different cultures through an easy subject: tea cups!
 Tea cup culture is different in every society, from the size to the design to the shape.
 It doesn't hurt if you and your partner are big time tea fans already!
 But if you aren't, you can use any object; what you want is a mutually loved item from both cultures that can be placed on top of your cake to show that, no matter how different, you are there because of what (and who) you love.
 Bonus?
 You probably have the items already at home!
 Which means saving money for a more delicious cake *wink*.
 To give an example, say you are from England, and your significant other is from Japan.
 You both love tea to a radical extreme.
 To represent both your differences and your similarities at the same time, place two tea cups side by side on top of your cake; one that is distinctly Victorian, with the gilded edges and the ornate swirls, and one that is markedly Japanese, from the earthy color, to the simplicity of zen.
 They come from different places, and don't look exactly the same, but both are tea cups, and are the same where it really counts.
 It allows people to celebrate the beauty in differences, and to appreciate your great taste in tea cups!
 And in the end, isn't that the message of your wedding in the first place?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Sadie Lorraine I am an Irish student, a tea lover, and a future offbeat bride who is bursting with ideas.
 I love cats, tea, books, tea, comic books, and did I mention tea? http://artsylikeathena.blogspot.com PREVIOUS Ebony & Alex's Mancunian retro sci-fi wedding NEXT Violins, serenades, and sweet moments at this Florida wedding Show/Hide comments [ 3 ] What a cute idea!
 Reply Thank you very much; I'm glad you found it so ^^ Reply that is such a lovely idea! 😀 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.